cosmos/sdk-tutorials/academy/4-ibc/hermes-relayer.md

 In this section, you will learn:

-- How to get started with the Hermes relayer.
+* How to get started with the Hermes relayer.
-- Basic Hermes relayer commands.
+* Basic Hermes relayer commands.

 </HighlightBox>

-[Hermes](https://hermes.informal.systems/) is a an open-source Rust implementation of a relayer for the Inter-Blockchain Communication Protocol (IBC).
+[Hermes](https://hermes.informal.systems/) is an open-source Rust implementation of a relayer for the Inter-Blockchain Communication Protocol (IBC).
 Hermes is most widely used in production by relayer operators.
 It offers great logging and debugging options, but compared to the Go relayer may require some more detailed knowledge of IBC to use it properly.

 <HighlightBox type="docs">

 Installation instructions can be found [in the Hermes documentation from Informal Systems](https://hermes.informal.systems/installation.html).
 Check the CLI commands with `hermes -h`.
 Alternatively, check out the [commands reference](https://hermes.informal.systems/commands/index.html) on the Hermes website.

 Recently the Hermes relayer upgraded the major version to v1.
 This is the first stable release and contains loads of improvements which you can check out in the [changelog](https://github.com/informalsystems/ibc-rs/blob/master/CHANGELOG.md#v100).
 It is recommended to use v1 or higher from this point forward, and the commands below assume you are using v1.x.y.

 </HighlightBox>